dgd119/xyz/content/blog/using_11ty_image_plugin_to_generate_metatags_from_front_matter.md

   {% endif %}
 {% endraw %}
 ```
-Most of this code is straight from the 11ty baseblog.
+Most of the shortcode is straight from the 11ty baseblog.
 I've just hacked it to take less inputs and output the data required for the metatag.
 Big thanks to [TJAddison](https://tjaddison.com/blog/2022/08/processing-images-linked-from-frontmatter-with-eleventy-img-to-use-in-meta-tags/) for pointing me in the right direction.
 It would have taken me even longer if I'd not found this helpful post..